 Online and face to face exams will be given to students at a set time.
-If all sections of course can take an examination at the same time the same questions can be used - if not it is recommended that alternative versions of the exam are created.
-During testing, question items will be presented one at a time, randomized, and students will not backtrack.
-Students will be provided with 1.4 minutes per question (e.g. 40 question exam = 56 minutes).
+During testing, question items will be presented one at a time, randomized, and students will not be allowed to backtrack.
+Students will be allowed 1.4 minutes per question (e.g. 40 question exam = 56 minutes).

-Calculators are within the Examplify system.
-Students can be provided a blank piece of paper, which they must put their name on, and RETURN to faculty or proctor at the end of the exam.
+Calculators are available within the Examplify system.
+Students can be provided a blank sheet of paper, on which they must write their name, and RETURN to faculty or proctor at the end of the exam.

-Face2Face course testing will be proctored in the classroom or a Testing Center on ExamSoft/Examplify.
+Face to face course testing will be proctored in the classroom or a Testing Center on ExamSoft/Examplify.
 Students will be expected to download Examplify on their laptop and bring the same device to class on scheduled exam days.